 To see a map of Banff’s campground locations, use the brochure Backcountry Trails in Banff National Park to help you plan the best trip for you and your group.

-Random camping is permitted in designated areas only.
 In remote areas of the park, be prepared for fewer maintained trails and to be more self-reliant.
 Pre-trip planning and preparedness essential for travel in the backcountry.
 Make sure you camp 5 km or more from either the trailhead or any designated campground.
 Pitch your tent at least 50 m from the trail and at least 70 m away from the nearest water source.
 Cook and store food well away from your tent.
 Remember to bring a stove and fuel as campﬁres are not permitted in random camping areas.

 Alpine huts maintained by the Alpine Club of Canada are available to club members and non-club members.
 For information and reservations, visit the Alpine Club of Canada.